How to Find Your Passion in Life

 Your Heart Matters

-"Delight yourself in the Lord, and he will give you the desires of your heart."
-(Psalm 37:4)
+“Delight thyself also in the Lord; and he shall give thee the desires of thine heart.”

 Love Is the Ultimate Passion

+The greatest commandment is to love God and love people (Matthew 22:37-39).
 Any passion that leads to love — love of God, love of neighbor, love expressed through service and sacrifice — is a passion worth pursuing.
+The question is not just "What am I passionate about?" but "What passion leads me to love better?"

 Passion Without Purpose Is Empty

 Solomon pursued every passion under the sun — pleasure, achievement, wisdom, wealth.
-His conclusion?
+His conclusion:

 What to Do Once You Find It

-Let us say you discover something.
-A spark.
-A pull.
-A possible passion.
+Let us say you discover something — a spark, a pull, a possible passion.
 Now what?

+Test it.
+Do not quit your job tomorrow.
 Can you volunteer in this area?
 Take a class?
 Do a side project?
 Have conversations with people already doing it?
+Test before you leap.

+Develop it.
 Passion without skill is just enthusiasm.
 Skill without passion is just competence.
+You need both.
+Study, practice, grow.
+The better you get, the more passionate you often become.

+Connect it to contribution.
+Ask: how can this serve others?
 Passion that only benefits you will eventually feel hollow.
-Passion that serves others will sustain you.
+Passion that serves others sustains you.
+Find the connection between what you love and what the world needs.

+Be patient.
 Passion does not become a career or calling overnight.
 There is usually a gap between discovery and full expression.
+Keep showing up.
+Keep developing.
+Keep trusting.

 A Truth That Reframes the Search